-The 15 Worst Design Features in Heavy-Duty Trucks
+The 15 Most Annoying Design Issues in Heavy-Duty Trucks

 When it comes to heavy-duty trucks, functionality and reliability are key.
 However, not all designs hit the mark.
 In this article, we’ll explore the 15 worst design features in heavy-duty trucks, highlighting elements that make these vehicles less practical and more challenging for drivers.
 From awkward layouts to impractical additions, these design flaws are worth noting.
 Let’s dive into the details and see which trucks made the list.